csillaszanto/csillaszanto.github.io/_posts/2023-08-13-a11y-first-design.markdown

 <br/>
 **Consider accessibility first to get the best possible design**

-It is much easier to meet compliance when you try to *incorporate that work from the beginning*.
+It is much easier to meet compliance when you try to incorporate that work from the beginning.
 It also allows to produce more useful graphics.
 That is beneficial for everyone.
 Trying to retrofit those requirements to existing charts is much more painful.

 Thus, first think about the use case, what the visualization should do, how it should behave in different scenarios.
 Formulate those expectations as specifications (i.e. test cases in software engineering).
 You can even think of accessibility requirements as test cases for visualizations.
 If you have this in mind from the beginning, it will result in a more clear and usable design.
 You also sort out possible issues that might arise later.